MITgcm/MITgcm/doc/getting_started/getting_started.rst

 the values of the vertical levels in :filelink:`knudsen2.f <utils/knudsen2/knudsen2.f>` so that they match those of your configuration).

-There there are also higher polynomials choices for the equation of state:
+There there are also higher polynomials choices for the (ocean) equation of state:

 ``’UNESCO’``:
     The UNESCO equation of state formula of Fofonoff and Millard (1983)